mohradza/firmware/docs/user-guide/autopilot-setup.md

     sudo apt-get purge modemmanager
     ```

-## Flashing F4 boards from Command Line
+## Flashing F4 boards from command line

 You can also use dfu-util to flash firmware.
 This is helpful if you need (or prefer) a command-line interface.